percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

  ssl-cert=/etc/mysql/certs/client-cert.pem
  ssl-key=/etc/mysql/certs/client-key.pem

-After you restart the node,
-it will use these files for encrypting communication with clients.
+After restart the node will use these files to encrypt communication with clients.
 MySQL clients require only the second part of the configuration to communicate with cluster nodes.

 Starting from the version 5.7, |MySQL| generates default key and certificate files and places them in data directory.
 You can either use them or generate new certificates.
-For generation of new certificate please refer to following section :ref:`generate-keys-certs`.
+For generation of new certificate please refer to :ref:`generate-keys-certs` section.

 .. _encrypt-replication-traffic: